zmike/zmike.github.io/_posts/2021-10-28-the-end-of-zink.md

 True blog connoisseurs will recall [when zink started to pull ahead of real GL drivers in features]({{site.url}}/a-brief-respite) in order to run Warhammer 40k: Dawn of War.

-But how many die-hard blog fans are here from the future and can remember when I posted
+But how many die-hard blog fans are here from the future and can remember when I posted that **Bioshock Infinite** now runs on RADV?